TeamTravelJournal/AndroidTravelJournalApp/README.md

 # Project 4 - *Travel Journal*

 **Travel Journal** is an android app that allows a user to create a public journal of their travels.
 Each post is a picture with location with optional caption.
-Users are browse posts grouped by location or users.
+Users can browse posts grouped by location or users.

 Time spent: **X** hours spent in total